Coronavirus resources centre

 New South Wales

-- District Court of NSW – See the latest news page for information including in relation to Procedural Changes in the District Court - Covid-19 as at 25 March 2020.
+- District Court of NSW latest news page for information including in relation to Changes to District Court Operations.

-- Local Court of NSW – See general guidance on the Local Court Coronavirus information page:
+- Local Court of NSW Coronavirus information page offers general guidance on the Local Court.

-- Supreme Court of Victoria – See the latest updates from the Court on the Coronavirus Information page:
+- Supreme Court of Victoria Coronavirus information page has the latest updates from the Court.

-- Note the issue of new Practice Directions for the management of matters during the COVID-19 outbreak.
+- Note the issue of Practice Directions for the management of matters during the COVID-19 outbreak.

 - Notices in relation to the Queensland Courts’ response to the impact of the COVID-19 pandemic are available on the Queensland Courts information page.

-- Supreme Court of Western Australia – News Updates
+- Supreme Court of Western Australia News Updates and Public Notices

 - The Law Society of South Australia has compiled a useful resource summarising the various updates and information impacting the Legal Profession in South Australia.

-- South Australian Employment Tribunal – Attendances at SAET dated 18 March 2020.
+- South Australian Employment Tribunal – response to COVID-19.

 Effecting service electronically